 4. The sensitivity

-The explanations and excitement around the technology sit alongside an awareness of the associated social responsibility.
+The explanations and excitement around technology sit alongside an awareness of the pros and cons…particularly the associated social and environmental impacts and responsibilities.

 Posters throughout the museum highlight the work of women scientists and help redress the imbalance in our understanding of historical gender roles in technological progress.